Powered by MOMENTUM MEDIA

 The group argues that in order to stop “risky property lending advice”, the recommendations from the 2016 Scrutiny of Financial Advice Inquiry relating to property advice should be adopted.

-Among them is the recommendation to make the regulation of property investment advice a Commonwealth responsibility, and insert a definition of property investment advice into the Corporations Act and the Australian Securities and Investments Commission Act.
+Among them is the recommendation to make the regulation of property investment advice a Commonwealth responsibility and insert a definition of property investment advice into the Corporations Act and the Australian Securities and Investments Commission Act.

 “There is a well-known gap in consumer and financial system protections – there are no protections to guard against poor quality property investment advice,” the CPRC said.

 “Australia has, rightly, introduced strong and clear protections to ensure that financial advisers need to provide recommendations in the best interests of their clients.
-These protections do not cover situations where someone is seeking to invest in real estate – they only apply to financial products such as shares,” it continued.
+These protections do not cover situations where someone is seeking to invest in real estate – they only apply to financial products such as shares,” it said.

-According to the CPRC, the gap arises with the issue falling “neatly” between the responsibility of the federal and state governments, namely while the federal government regulates financial services markets, the state and territory governments regulate property transactions.
+According to the CPRC, the gap arises with the issue falling “neatly” between the responsibility of the federal and state governments, namely, while the federal government regulates financial services markets, the state and territory governments regulate property transactions.

 ==